anotherrachel/HelpCenter/technical_writing/troubleshooting/common_errors.md

 > Common errors and the steps needed to troubleshoot them are listed here.
 If you’re using a PC, rename your shell files with a .bat extension.

-## “page 0” cross references in the PDF
+## "page 0" cross references in the PDF

 If you see “page 0” cross-references in the PDF, the URL doesn’t exist.
 Check to make sure you actually included this page in the build.